Domus - Tiles, Stone, Wood and Engineered Flooring

 For organised visits, the museum has a series of dedicated spaces that require flexibility to accommodate a wide variety of events.
 These include two new learning and events spaces located on two floors at this location: the Taube Family Holocaust Learning Centre and the Cloore Learning Centre.

-Carl Cairns from DJA oversaw the specification of various flooring in the spaces and chose 102 sq m of Domus' Horning Castle Engineered Timber.
-This engineered wood floor features a 4mm oak top layer, with its 'living' finish retaining some of the natural characteristics of timber to give it a more authentic, natural wood look, such as knots or sapwood.
+Carl Cairns from DJA oversaw the specification of various floorings in the spaces, selecting 102 square metres of Domus' Horning Castleplank Engineered Timber.
+Featuring a 4mm oak top layer in a 'living' grade, this engineered wood displays the natural characteristics of the timber, emphasising its rich and expressive markings, such as knots and sapwood.

-Oak flooring had already been used in Phase 1 of the IWML masterplan created by Foster + Partners, making it logical to carry the material forward in the new Learning and Events spaces.
+Oak flooring had already featured in Phase 1 of the IWML masterplan by Foster + Partners, so continuing the material into the new Learning and Events spaces created a sense of consistency and design continuity.

 "Although these are learning spaces, it was very important that they didn't feel like school classrooms" Cairns explains.
 "This flooring is really appropriate to the different uses of these spaces from school visits to film screenings and evening receptions.
 The furniture is also being moved around throughout the day as the spaces are reconfigured, so it was important that the flooring was as durable as it was attractive."